garden-io/garden/docs/reference/template-strings/environments.md

 ---
 order: 2
-title: Environment configuration context
+title: Environment template context
 ---

-# Environment configuration context
+# Environment template context

 The following keys are available in template strings under the `environments` key in project configs.
 Additional keys are available for the `environments[].providers` field, see the [Provider](./providers.md) section for those.